Q. What’s SPINAL?

 A. SPINAL is maintained by the FAS Division of Science Informatics group.

-Many of the answers in this FAQ ask you to email us at firstname.lastname@example.org.
+Many of the answers in this FAQ ask you to email us at email@example.com.
 This is also the address to contact if you have any questions not answered here.
-We will try to respond to your questions quickly.
+This will create a help ticket and we will try to respond to your questions quickly.
 The more detailed your email is, the more easily we can diagnose a problem.

 Q. Why am I getting requests for expense codes from my researchers?